Reipas Lahti: Football

 The hallmark of Reipas in football is a shirt with vertical orange and black stripes.

 From 1963 to 1970, Reipas won the Mestaruussarja three time, thus achieving a hat trick of Finnish championships.
 However, by 1996 the club was in financial difficulties, and the problem was solved by merging Reipas and they more recently arrived local rival Kuusysi.
-At the time both clubs played in the northern section of Division 1, i.e. on the second level, but at the end of the season Reipas found themselves in the relegation zone.
+At the time both clubs played in the northern section of the second-tier Ykkönen, but at the end of the season Reipas found themselves in the relegation zone.

 FC Lahti

-The new club was simply called FC Lahti, and it inherited Kuusysi's place in Division 1, now in the southern section.
-The place of Reipas, in 1997 Kakkonen was given to FC Pallo-Lahti, which was founded as a reserves team.
+The new club was simply called FC Lahti, and it inherited Kuusysi's place in Ykkönen.
+The divisional position and the league license of Reipas, in 1997 Kakkonen, was given to FC Pallo-Lahti, which was founded as a reserves team.
 Later this team was discontinued and the place in the division in question was given up.

 FC Reipas

 Together with the other changes, a club named FC Reipas was founded in 1996.
-Its task is to continue the tradition of bringing up new generations of footballers in Lahti, more specifically A and B juniors.
+Its task is to continue the tradition of bringing up new generations of footballers in Lahti, more specifically U15–U18 players.
 Nowadays the club has teams in all age groups.

 The club also has an elderly men's team.

 The club organises the annual Lahti Soccer tournament.